 Group members are people who have been added to a group by either an Administrator, a Group Leader, or have added themselves to a group using Open Signups.

 There are different ways to join a group, depending on the group type.
-After joining a group, members can log in to:
+After joining a group, members can log in to Church Center to:

 Group Leaders can create events, add resources, and communicate with group members once they log in to the administrative side of Groups.
 However, they can only access the groups that they are leaders for.

 A Group Leader logs into the Groups admin page using their email address and password.
 After logging in, group leaders will see all groups that they are members or leaders of in the My Groups tab.

 Once logged into Groups, Leaders can do the following for their groups: